rliou92/umonitor/README.md

  The configuration file is stored in `~/.config/umon2.conf`.
 You can load a profile manually by executing `umonitor --load <profile_name>`.

+ Program help can also be viewed through `umonitor --help`.

 # Features
 This program has only been tested on my setup.
 I need testers and feedback!